JPatel87/locks-of-lush/README.md

 ### Typography

-There are two fonts used in this site.
+There are two fonts used in this site which were sourced from [Google fonts](https://fonts.google.com/).
 Playfair Display (serif) has been used for the site logo and main page headings and Montserrat (sans-serif) for the site body text.
 The combination of these two fonts give the site a minimalistic and clean look.

 ![logo and heading font](readme_documents/typography/logo-heading-font.png)
 ![body font](readme_documents/typography/body-font.png)

 ### Imagery

+The hero image used for the home page has been sourced from [Unsplash](https://unsplash.com/).
+The stylists images on the home page and the stylists page have been sourced from [Pexels](https://www.pexels.com/).

+The hero image was selected as it effectively portrays to the user the intent of the site in a striking manner.
+The stylists images that have been selected add further vibrancy and freshness to the site which help to draw the users attention.
+All images were chosen as they also coordinated well with the colour theme of this site.

 ## Testing